 Often times on Facebook, video and image posts generate more engagement, so the description within the post can be short and sweet.
 It is recommended that the description be a concise, engaging summary of the collateral asset you uploaded.
 “The key to Facebook engagement in any marketing strategy is to focus on offering value.”

 Data Source: BuzzSumo

-What works for Facebook might not work for every other social platform.
+What works for Facebook might not work for other platforms

 Sure, BuzzSumo might have suggested an average of 0-50 characters on Facebook, however, as a brand, you know your followers and audience the best.
 You want to offer your clients something of value.

 For example, since Halloween is just around the corner, if you are a retailer, upload photos of your Halloween-themed clothing, accessories and household items.
 Next, write a description that appeals to your fans and encourages engagement, such as “Trick-O-Treat, we have something super sweet!
 10% off all Halloween goodies w/ code: Boo19!”
 (That sentence was exactly 91 characters.)